Will to Survive

 Will’s mind had been working on what he knew of US history when he went to sleep, so it’s natural it’s the first thing on his mind when he wakes up.
 He remembers a few more historical facts, but a much more important memory is about a National Geographic show on gold mines in the US he saw several days ago in his time-frame.
 What stuck in his mind was the locations of a few of the mines near him when he watched it, with many along the Colorado River, one over near Phoenix, Pikes Peak in Colorado, many in California, and some places in New Mexico.
 He remembers them more because they’re close to where he’s based than any desire to mine them.
 The nearest one set up for tourism is the hard rock Vulture Mine mine close to Phoenix and he’d planned to visit it to see what a gold mine is like.
 He remembers the closest placer mining area to here is a spot on the Colorado River about 200 miles north of Yuma.
-He decides to try the La Paz location first because that allows him to stay near the river for fresh water while moving, and it’s placer mining which the program showed how people pan for gold in a water course.
+He decides to try the La Paz location first because that allows him to stay near the river for fresh water while moving about during his search, and it’s placer mining which the program showed how people pan for gold in a water course.
 La Paz doesn’t exist at this time and it had ceased to exist in his original time, but he does remember it being on the river and its rough location north of Yuma.
 He figures he should be able to find the right area.

 Everyone is up and getting ready for the day, so Will joins them.
 After breakfast he helps with the work around the ranch, working as directed by Sam because he doesn’t know the work.
 During the day Will learns a lot while he’s working for Sam.

 Over the next few days Will learns a lot about the area, the times, and the work on a ranch like this.
 Jim’s wound is healing well and he’s real anxious to get back on his feet.
 The ladies wash all of the blankets and the clothes Will won in combat, making him very happy for doing it for him.